continue-revolution/sd-webui-animatediff/docs/performance.md

 - select `LCM` / `Euler A` / `Euler` / `DDIM` sampler
 - apply [LCM LoRA](https://civitai.com/models/195519/lcm-lora-weights-stable-diffusion-acceleration-module)
 - apply low CFG denoising strength (1-2 is recommended)

+I have [PR-ed](https://github.com/AUTOMATIC1111/stable-diffusion-webui/pull/14583) this sampler to Stable Diffusion WebUI and you no longer need this extension to have LCM sampler.
+I have removed LCM sampler in this repository.

 ## VRAM